 First, the total resource requirement is 20 weeks.
-We only have 16 weeks available, so we have a shortage of front end resources required to support these three features.
-We will de-prioritize Feature C as it’s MoAR is 0.
+We only have 16 weeks available, so we have a shortage of front-end resources to support these three features.
+We will de-prioritize Feature C as its MoAR is 0.

-However, this plan is not ready to go yet because you can see there is an outcome gap – Feature A and B will contribute to only 60% of the target metric, so we will not achieve the desired outcome.
+However, this plan is not ready to go yet because there is an outcome gap – Features A and B will contribute to only 60% of the target metric, so we will not achieve the desired outcome.

 The team needs to either reduce the target outcome by 40% and get stakeholder buy-in or start over to design a different feature set to achieve 100% of the target.

 Although this is not what the team hoped to see, the information is vital.
-Identifying gaps during the planning phase gives the team more time to address them before it’s too late.
+Identifying gaps during the planning phase gives the team time to address them before it’s too late.

-The Metrics over Available Resources (“MoAR”) prioritization method allows companies to readily incorporate a direct measure against goals into their roadmap planning/ dynamic alignment process.
-This enables better product decisions, easily visualized product portfolio metrics, and improved overall outcomes.
+The Metrics over Available Resources (“MoAR”) prioritization method allows companies to readily incorporate a direct measure against goals into their roadmap planning and dynamic alignment process.
+That enables better product decisions, easily visualized product portfolio metrics, and improved overall outcomes.

 MoAR is a key element of Responsive PPM – the new portfolio management approach for outcome-driven organizations.
 Book a demo today to see MoAR in action.